 Q: In your opinion, how does it compare, favourably or not, to other Residency By Investment (RBI) options?

-A: If you compare it with two other popular RBI options like the Spain or Malta schemes, you will find that the Portuguese option is very attractive.
+A: If you compare it with two other popular RBI options, like the Spanish or Maltese schemes, you will find that the Portugal Citizenship and Residency by Investment option is very attractive.

-To award citizenship, the Spanish regime demands that a person lives in the country for 10 years and if we compare with the Malta scheme, we are much more competitive in terms of costs.
+To award citizenship, the Spanish regime demands that a person lives in the country for 10 years.
+If we compare with the Malta scheme, we are much more competitive in terms of costs.

-Q: How long does the average application take?
+Q: How long does the average application for the Portugal Citizenship and Residency program take?

 A: The government has identified a problem with the approval time.
-The Government officials have created an online fast track system so that most of the process is online, from the submission of paperwork for the application until the final payment.
+To solve this, Government officials have created an online fast track system so that most of the process is online.
+This includes from the submission of paperwork for the application until the final payment.

-In our experience, when making the application appointment outside of Lisbon the average application may take around 3-4 months, very close to the deadline imposed by law of 90 days.
+In our experience, when making the application appointment outside of Lisbon the average application may take around 3-4 months.
+This is very close to the deadline imposed by law of 90 days.